Happy Birthday, Treach!

 Along with releasing seven albums in total with Naughty by Nature, Treach found a second career in acting.
 He made his on-camera debut with a cameo in the 1992 flick Juice and has made guest appearances on shows like The Sopranos, Love and a Bullet, Law & Order: Criminal Intent and more.

-In early 2016, Naughty by Nature launched a crowd-sourcing fundraiser on Kickstarter to fund their newest body of work, an EP.
-Earlier this year, Treach participated in a 2Pac tribute at the Rock and Roll Hall of Fame induction ceremony.
+In early 2016, Naughty by Nature launched a crowd-sourcing fundraiser on Kickstarter to fund their newest body of work, an EP, and last year, Treach participated in a 2Pac tribute at the Rock and Roll Hall of Fame induction ceremony.

 Happy Birthday, Trigger Treach!